Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

-When we tried the MagGo stand on an iPhone 17 Pro running iOS 27 StandBy mode, the free-rotation hinge let us flip from portrait reminder view to landscape clock without unsnapping the phone.
+On an iPhone 17 Pro running iOS 27 StandBy mode, the free-rotation hinge flips from portrait reminder view to landscape clock without unsnapping the phone.

-Output matched Apple’s puck on our wattmeter at 15W Qi2, since both pads negotiated max speed with a 30W PD brick attached.
+Output matches Apple’s puck at 15W Qi2, since both pads negotiate max speed with a 30W PD brick attached.

 Single-device stands beat 3-in-1 docks on two fronts: they don’t waste output budget on AirPods and Watch pucks you may not need, and they keep the desk footprint smaller.
 Trade-off is obvious.
 If you do want simultaneous Watch + AirPods charging, see the 3-in-1 roundup linked in the Bottom Line.